altimmons/LangNotes/Python.md

  #>>> January
  ```

  Since you can alter Python dictionaries during runtime (add, remove or update key-value pairs), you can easily change your very switch statement on the fly.
-Here’s an example,
+Here's an example,

  ```py
  def zero():